-Junk Certificate – While junk vehicles are an eyesore and a blight on the environment, getting rid of an abandon/junk vehicle is not always a simple matter.
+Junk Certificate – While junk vehicles are an eyesore and a blight on the environment, getting rid of an abandoned/junk vehicle is not always a simple matter.
 To speak to a representative of the Kane County Sheriff's office, please call 630-444-1095 between the hours of 8:00 a.m. and 5:00 p.m.

 Junking Certificate Request

 Orders of Protection – The Civil Division is responsible for the service and execution within the county, as well as the return of proper receipt and information, processing, filing, assignment, service, and return of orders of protection issued within the County of Kane.
 For orders issued in another county, and requiring service with a Kane County address, the paperwork is processed for service then the proper paperwork is directed back to the appropriate county.
-To speak with a service representative, please call 630-208-2018, between the hours of 8:00 a.m. and 5:00 p.m., Monday through Friday.
+To speak with a service representative, please call 630-208-2010, between the hours of 8:00 a.m. and 5:00 p.m., Monday through Friday.

-Paper Service – Paper Service is a service provided by the Sheriff's Civil Division at the time of filing within the Sheriff’sOffice.
-The Counter Service fee $45.00 per service, per defendant.
+Paper Service – Paper Service is a service provided by the Sheriff's Civil Division at the time of filing within the Sheriff's Office.
+The Counter Service fee $75.00 per service, per defendant.

 Personal Property Levy – The Civil Division of the Kane County Sheriff's Office is responsible for the processing, service, and enforcement of court orders pertaining to Personal Property Levies.
-If you wish the Kane County Sheriff's Office to serve a Personal Property Levy, please contact a representative of the Kane County Sheriff's Office at 630-208-2012.
+If you wish the Kane County Sheriff's Office to serve a Personal Property Levy, please contact a representative of the Kane County Sheriff's Office at 630-208-2010.

-The Kane County Sheriff's Office is not permitted to perform Illinois Concealed Carry License Application finger printing.
+The Kane County Sheriff's Office is not permitted to perform Illinois Concealed Carry License Application fingerprinting.
 For additional details on CCL, please visit the ISP Website.

 For details regarding Public Fingerprints, telephone 630-444-1095 between the hours of 8:00 a.m. and 5:00 p.m., Monday through Friday.

-Division – The Kane County Sheriff’s Office conducts court ordered foreclosure sales throughout the county jurisdiction and provides a weekly list of upcoming property sales.
-If you are interested in bidding on any of the properties, you will need to register to bid before the sales start.
+Division – The Kane County Sheriff’s Office conducts court-ordered foreclosure sales throughout the county jurisdiction and provides a weekly list of upcoming property sales.
+If you are interested in bidding on any of the properties, you will need to register to bid the morning of the sale.
 If you do not register to bid, you will not be eligible to bid.

 Correspondence and deliveries regarding foreclosure sales should be sent to the attention of the Foreclosure Division: